-This is where you as an ELA teacher begin to think about what specific online practices can help you address the problems of practice you identified in Section 1.
+This is where you as an ELA teacher can consider what specific online practices can help you address the problems of practice you identified in Chapter 1.
 The more examples of blended teaching you have personally seen and the more experience you have with online teaching, the easier this process will be for you.
 But even if you are just starting out, you will probably have a few ideas of your own.
 This chapter will help you explore more ideas.

-Before you start, consider this advice from experienced blended teachers--think big but start small.
+Although blended teaching can seem overwhelming, experienced blended teachers say that the best way to go about this process of starting to blend is to think big but start small.
 Small beginnings allow you to wet your toes in the process, focus on specific pedagogies and activities, see the benefits and drawbacks, and make improvements on a small scale without becoming overwhelmed by the process.